 The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the A7 uses SDXC or Memory Stick PRO Duo cards.
+The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the A7 only has one slot.
 The A7 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1Ds Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Sony Alpha A7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 1Ds Mark III||Y||-||-||-||-||-||2.0||-||-||-|

 |Canon 5D Mark III||Y||mono||mono||Y||Y||mini||2.0||-||-||-|